AdyGCode/SaaS-FED-Notes/session-02/S02-PHP-Basics-I.md

 ## PHP and HTML (et al)

 If the PHP has non-PHP after or surrounding it then:
-- Close tag must be present on each PHP block
+- the PHP close tag must be present on each PHP block

 If the PHP Code does not have non-PHP after it then:
-- Close tag may be omitted
+- the PHP close tag may be omitted

 - [PHP Syntax (phptutorial.net)](https://www.phptutorial.net/php-tutorial/php-syntax/)